YoungSean/NIDS-Net/README.md

 # NIDS-Net
 A unified framework for Novel Instance Detection and Segmentation (NIDS).

-The basic NIDS-Net **does not require any training**!
+The basic NIDS-Net **does not require any training** since it does not involve adapters!
 It works for one-shot or few-shot detection and segmentation tasks.

 Training the adapter is *simple and quick* because it's just a two-layer network.
 You can train the adapter in just a few minutes, even with hundreds of epochs!